 The Department of Environment, Water and Natural Resources is working on a research project that seeks to better understand and improve the experience that visitors have in and around the state’s parks, marine parks and reserves.

-Raw workshop feedback will be available in June on this page.
+Raw workshop feedback will be available in July on this page.